leonardmk1/MySQL-Employee-Tracker/README.md

 # MySQL-Employee-Tracker

  In this homework assignment, the challenge was to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
-This application can do add departments, roles, employees view departments, roles, employees, update employee roles, update employee managers, and view employees by manager.
+This application can add departments, roles, employees view departments, roles, employees, update employee roles, update employee managers, and view employees by manager.

  ### User Story